How to create a CDN

 This task includes the following steps:

-- Step 1: Create a storage account, cloud service, web application, or media service
+- Step 1: Create a storage account, cloud service, web application

-- Step 2: Create a new Content Delivery Network endpoint
+- Step 2: Create a CDN Profile resource

 The advantages of using the Content Delivery Network to cache Azure data include: